mridul037/mridul037/README.md

 **Quote of the hour:**

-Never trust a computer you can’t throw out a window.
+A distributed system is one in which the failure of a computer you didn’t even know existed can render your own computer unusable.

-~ Steve Wozniak
+~ Leslie Lamport
 <pre>

 </pre>